Central limit theorems for multilevel Monte Carlo methods: Theory

 and

 Hence, for any $\nu<(2\tilde{c})^{-1}$,

 \end{example}

-Example~\ref{ex:fail1} illustrates that Assumption~\ref{ass:mlmcRates} is not sufficiently strong to ensure condition~\eqref{eq:lindebergGeneral}.
-We therefore impose the following additional variance decay assumptions, which can be viewed as implicit weak lower bounds on the sequence $\{V_\ell\}$.
+Example~\ref{ex:fail1} illustrates that Assumption~\ref{ass:mlmcRates} is not sufficiently strong to ensure condition~\eqref{eq:lindebergGeneral} when $\gamma >\beta$.
+We therefore impose the following additional variance decay assumption, which can be viewed as an implicit weak lower bound on the sequence $\{V_\ell\}$.